storj/docs/app/(docs)/object-mount/user-guides/limitations/page.md

 {% /callout %}

 {% callout type="note"  %}
 This document contains technical limitations applying to all Object Mount users.
-There are additional limitations dictated by your licence tier, see [Pricing](https://cuno.io/pricing).
+There are additional limitations dictated by your licence tier, see [Pricing](mailto:sales@storj.io).
 {% /callout %}

 ## Direct interception

 Direct interception (using Object Mount CLI or `LD_PRELOAD`) does not currently support SUID binaries, or certain packaged apps like [Snap](https://ubuntu.com/core/services/guide/snaps-intro), [AppImage](https://appimage.org/), or [Flatpak](https://docs.flatpak.org/en/latest/introduction.html) applications.
 Future updates are planned to address this.

-If you need to use such apps, prefer to use {ref}`user-guide-Object Mount-mount` or {ref}`user-guide-Object Mount-flexmount`.
+If you need to use such apps, prefer to use [user-guide-Object Mount-mount]() or [user-guide-Object Mount-flexmount]().

 ## Maximum object size